-All samples analysed for this study were taken from the Wetzstein site near the village of Lehesten in Thuringia, central Germany (50°45' N, 11°46' E; ~760 m a.s.l.), which was amply used for eddy covariance measurements (e.g. Anthoni et al., 2004) or biomass modelling (Wirth et al., 2004).
-The site is characterized by mono-specific Norway spruce (Picea abies L.) stands.
-The climate is typical for the mid-elevation montane sites, with an annual mean temperature of 6 °C and a mean annual precipitation sum of ~1000 mm.
+All samples analysed for this study were taken from the Wetzstein site near the village of Lehesten in Thüringia, Central Germany (50°45'N, 11°46'E, ~ 760 m a.s.l.), which was amply used for eddy covariance measurements (e.g. Anthoni et al., 2004) or biomass modeling (Wirth et al., 2004).
+The site is characterised by mono-specific Norway spruce (Picea abies L.) stands.
+The climate is typical for the mid-elevation montane sites with an annual mean temperature of 6°C and a mean annual precipitation sum of ~1000 mm.
 Soils have a sandy loam texture.
-The footprint of the eddy covariance tower is dominated by an extensive 80 (\pm 2.1 SD) year old stand.
+The footprint of the eddy covariance tower is dominated by an extensive 80 (±2.1 SD) year old stand.
 This stand is mostly even-aged but also contains pockets of regeneration and scattered emergent trees.
-The footprint stand is surrounded by three even-aged stands with a mean age of 15 (\pm 0.86), 38 (\pm 7.9), and 116 (\pm 1.3) years.
-The four stands representing the site are referred to as W15, W38, W72, and W116.
+The footprint stand is surrounded by three even-aged stands with a mean age of 15 (±0.86), 38 (±7.9) and 116 (±1.3) years.
+The four stands representing the site are referred as W15, W38, W72 and W116

-This study combines data from three successive samplings realized in this site: (i) stem analysis performed to quantify the relationship between breast-height radial growth and stem volume increment.
-This was achieved in connection with a biomass harvest of the four stands (see below); (ii) wood density measurements taken for selected harvest trees to establish a relation between ring-width and wood density variations; and (iii) a dendrochronological analysis of interannual growth variation of many trees carried out using micro-cores for scaling up to the plot scale.
-The volume increment and wood density measurements are used exclusively to develop models, while the micro-core sampling is used as an application to quantify and compare the errors of each model in this representative case study.
+This study combines data from three successive samplings realized in this site: (i)

+Stem analysis performed to quantify the relationship between breast-height radial growth and stem volume increment.
+This was achieved in connection with a biomass harvest of the four stands (see below). (ii) Wood density measurements were done for selected harvest trees to establish a relation between ring-width and wood density variations, and (iii) a dendro-chronological analysis of inter-annual growth variation of many trees using micro-cores for scaling up to the plot-scale.
+The volume increment and wood density and volume increment measurements are used exclusively to develop models, while the micro-cores sampling is used as an application to quantify and compare the errors of each model on this representative case study.